PolyCatDev/bash-factory/OTD-Installer/README.md

 # OTD Installer
 An [Open Tablet Driver](https://opentabletdriver.net/) installation script for multiple Linux distros

+> [!WARNING]
+> This script is curretnly broken due to new links form the OTD team.
+Will fix later but not right now :))

 ## Commands:
 - `-d <name>, --distro <name>` - Choose what distro you are using